replghost/sk3chy/SIWE_IMPLEMENTATION.md

 ### 3. Visual Indicators
 Players with SIWE authentication are marked with:
 - 🔐 Lock icon next to their name
+- Truncated Ethereum address displayed (e.g., `0x1234...5678`) in monospace font
-- "Verified" label in green text
+- Green text color for verified status
 - Shows in all player lists:
   - Lobby waiting screen
   - Word selection waiting screen